yesworkflow-org/yw-prototypes/README.md

 Maven command | Description
 --------------|------------
-mvn clean     | Delete the target directory including all compiled code. mvn compile   | Download required dependencies and compile source code in src/main/java.
-Only those source files changes since the last compilation are built. mvn test      | Compile the classes in src/test/java and run all tests found therein.
+mvn clean     | Delete the target directory including all compiled classes. mvn compile   | Download required dependencies and compile source code in src/main/java.
+Only those source files changes since the last compilation or clean are built. mvn test      | Compile the classes in src/test/java and run all tests found therein.
 Peforms *mvn compile* first. mvn package   | Package the compiled classes in target/classes and files found in src/main/resources in two jar files, **yesworkflow-0.2-SNAPSHOT.jar** and **yesworkflow-0.2-SNAPSHOT-jar-with-dependencies.jar**.
 The latter also contains all jar dependencies.
 Performs *mvn compile* and *mvn test* first, and will not perform packaging step if any tests fail.
 Use the `-DskipTests` option to bypass tests. mvn javadoc:javadoc | Build Javadoc documentation.
-The `mvn package` command also builds the Javadoc.
+The `mvn package` command also builds Javadoc.

 #### Continuous integration with Bamboo